onbloc/gnoland-tutorials/docs/building-a-realm/deploy-and-call-realms.md

 ### Method 2. `gnokey query`

 This method is only for viewing the state of realms.
-Use this method for calling non-state-changing functions, as it does not consume any gas.
+Use this method for calling non-state-changing functions as it does not consume any gas.

 <figure><img src="../../.gitbook/assets/17_gnokey_query.png" alt=""><figcaption></figcaption></figure>